I’m catching on to the fact that life is hard.

 It makes me angry.
 Don’t tell me to think positive or give me answers that are only meant to smooth over my fears.
 False hope.
 Because none of it makes sense.

 WHY?
-WHY DOES IT HAVE TO BE SO HARD?
 And then I cry bitter tears because I hear no answer.
 And nothing changes for the better.
-And all I hear is silence — and I save the sobs caught in my throat.
+And all I hear is silence—and I save the sobs caught in my throat.

 The other day, my adult son told me he felt afraid.